boredazfcuk/docker-icloudpd/README.md

 ```
 docker run -it --rm \
    --network containers \
-   --env USER=boredazfcuk \
+   --env user=boredazfcuk \
-   --env UID=1000 \
+   --env user_id=1000 \
-   --env GROUP=admins \
+   --env group=admins \
-   --env GID=1010 \
+   --env group_id=1010 \
-   --env APPLEID="thisisnotmy@email.com" \
+   --env apple_id="thisisnotmy@email.com" \
-   --env APPLEPASSWORD="neitheristhismypassword" \
+   --env apple_password="neitheristhismypassword" \
-   --volume icloudpd_james_config:/config \
+   --volume icloudpd_boredazfcuk_config:/config \
    boredazfcuk/icloudpd
 ```

 After this, my iCloudPD-boredazfcuk container launchs and the startup script loops after the set interval time.

-Dockerfile has a health check which will change the status of the container to 'unhealthy' if the cookie is due to expire within a set number of days (NOTIFICATIONPERIOD).
+Dockerfile has a health check which will change the status of the container to 'unhealthy' if the cookie is due to expire within a set number of days (notification_days) and also if the download fails.

 # TO DO

-   Configure SMTP notifications
+   HEIC/HEIF conversion
+   ~~Configure SMTP notifications~~ Scrapping this as it seems a lot of work for little value, due to having three push notification options instead.

+BTC: 1E8kUsm3qouXdVYvLMjLbw7rXNmN2jZesL